hb1915/Data-Engineering-Pipeline/README.md

 - How did you set them up

 ## Connect
+API Gateway
+API Gateway is the AWS Platform's framework for creation of REST/Web Socket APIs.
+You can dictate the methods created also, from PUT, GET, POST, etc.
 ## Buffer
+### Kinesis
+Acts as a message queueing system for AWS, where Data ingested can be stored intermediately before being sent to permanent storage.
+This prevents overload of processing systems as peaks in input are moderated by the throttling system in Kinesis.
+Number of Shards allocated dictate the throughput of the system, but increase the cost proportionally.

 ## Processing
+Lambda
+Apache Spark
 ## Storage
+S3
+DynamoDB
+Redshift
 ## Visualization
+PowerBI
+## Orchestration
+Apache Airflow

 # Pipelines
 - Explain the pipelines for processing that you are building